High Potassium Foods

 High Potassium Foods — Nuts

 Most nuts are among the desirable high potassium foods.
 They are high in potassium and low in sodium.
 They are packed with vitamins, minerals and other nutrients.
-One of their favorable characteristics is that they are low in carbohydrates with a few exceptions, giving them a low glycemic index value.
-When added to a meal, they blunt the absorption of carbohydrates, reducing the glycemic index of the meal to prevent the 2 hour let-down of a high glycemic meal.
+One of their favorable characteristics is that they are low in carbohydrates with a few exceptions, giving them a low glycemic index value. &When added to a meal, they blunt the absorption of carbohydrates, reducing the glycemic index of the meal to prevent the 2 hour let-down of a high glycemic meal.

 The protein content for most nuts is fair.
 Some, such as pecans, macadamias, coconut meat and chestnuts only have about 10% or less of their calories as protein.
 A few, such as almonds, cottonseeds, pistachios, pumpkin seeds, squash seeds, sunflower seeds, and black walnuts have more than 15% of calories from protein.